 Specifies the first initiation of the monitor display from the installed PCI graphics card or the PCI Express graphics card.

 - ▶ PCI Sets the PCI graphics card as the first display.
-(Default) - ▶ PEG Sets PCI Express graphics card on the PCI Express x16 slot (PCIEX16_1) as the first display.
+(Default) - ▶ PEG Sets PCI Express graphics card as the first display.

 2-6 Integrated Peripherals